 Q-6 Show that the line segments joining the mid-points of the opposite sides of a quadrilateral bisect each other.

-P, Q, R and S are the mid points of sides AB, BC, CD and DA respectively.
+Given, ABCD be a quadrilateral and P, Q, R and S are the mid points of AB, BC, CD and DA respectively.

 Similarly we can show that,